Installing Puppet Enterprise for a Windows environment

 Whether you run Puppet manually, or wait for it to run as part of the regular 30 minute run, on first installing an agent, a certificate signing request (CSR) is created.
 You must sign the certificate for that agent before the install is complete and the node can be managed.

-- In your brower, return to the PE console.
+- In your brower, return to the PE console, and click Nodes.

 - In the list of node names, locate your Windows machine and click Accept.